 - First, make sure that your dropper post is properly installed and that the saddle is correctly positioned.

-- Next, find a comfortable position on the saddle and pedaling at a moderate speed.
+- Next, find a comfortable position on the saddle and pedal at a moderate speed.

 - When you are ready to lower the saddle, push down on the lever located near the handlebars.
 This will release air from the post, lowering the saddle.